Literature Review Seminar

 • Generativity statements

-• Brief introduction of the topic, phenomenon, theory of interest
+• Brief introduction of the topic, phenomenon, and theory of interest

 • Rationale for the review